dalen/puppet-puppetdbquery/README.md

 ====================

 This module implements command line tools and Puppet functions that can be used to query puppetdb.
+There's also a hiera backend that can be used to return query results from puppetdb.

 Query format
 ============